JustForkin/seizureblocker/README.md

-# seizureblocker
+# No-Image
-A chrome extension to view GIFs safely without the risk of having an epileptic seizure
+Simple chrome extension to block images and videos on webpage